The guide to buying in NYC

 Co-ops

 Co-op are referred to as ownership by "stock & lease".
 Buyers are "candidates" for membership, which must be approved by the co-op's Board of Directors.
 If you are Board approved as a co-op "shareholder", you're actually much like a rental tenant, but with an equity interest in the company which owns the building.
 Shareholders work cooperatively with their neighbors to manage and maintain the building.
 Co-ops are chartered for use as a primary residence, though some may permit pieds-à-terre for an owner's part-time use.
-Co-ops are not ideal for investment purposes, as renting out units is subject to Board restrictions.
+Co-ops are not ideal for investment purposes, as renting out units are subject to Board approval and often restricted.

 main